charlesproctor/HNSAT/README.md

   - CVSS severity and score
   - Suggested remediation
 - 🔑 **Weak Credential Scanning**: Attempts default/common credentials using `Hydra`.
-- 🧠 **Delta Comparison**: Highlights new ports, services, or CVEs since your last scan.
 - 🌍 **Geolocation**: Displays estimated location and ISP info using external IP data.
 - 🗺️ **Network Map Visualization**: Interactive map of devices and their topology.
 - 🧾 **Reports**: Generates HTML and JSON reports for auditing and tracking.